 We are a global community of learners with students, staff and faculty from all over the world, we offer education pathways to extend learning beyond Nebraska, and have a global network of over 20,000 living alumni that are doing amazing things.

 Where can you go?
-Study Abroad helps you spread your wings further than you might have imagined possible.
-The impact of an international experience is great, positive, and long-lasting.
-The impact can be felt on your personal growth in self-understanding, independence, communication, and appreciation of your world and the situation of others.
-CASNR has sponsored trips to a variety of locations around the world including New Zealand, Puerto Rico, Botswana, Italy, Rwanda, Scotland, Spain, and France.
+CASNR Faculty-Led study abroad programs helps you spread your wings further than you might have imagined possible.
+The impact of an international experience can be immense: expanding your perspective, your knowledge, and even perhaps your career path!
+From personal growth in self-awareness, independence, versatility, communication, and appreciation of your world: the effects of these programs go on long after you unpack your suitcase.
+CASNR faculty-led programs travel the world including New Zealand, Namibia, Puerto Rico, South Africa, Ireland, Australia, Scotland, the Bahamas, Rwanda, Spain, and France.

 Through the Global Learning Hub, in-person and online learners can explore global learning opportunities in Nebraska and beyond.
+Students can take part in global programming to expand their minds/skills/networks, find support for global opportunities or even remote intenrships with organizations worldwide.
 Students, faculty and staff can further expand their global network by utilizing it as a resource that will work to facilitate international teaching and learning, connections with scholars from around the globe, and campus/community engagement and programming to enhance the global mindset of the next generation of leaders.

 Since 2015, nearly 200 students from Rwanda have been selected to participate in the College of Agriculture and Natural Resource’s Undergraduate Scholars Program (CUSP).
 Students selected to participate in the CASNR Undergraduate Scholarship Program (CUSP) pursue a Bachelor of Science degree in Integrated Science that is focused on conservation agriculture, entrepreneurship, and leadership.
 The academic program is aligned with the areas of need as identified by the Rwandan Ministry of Agriculture and Animal Resources.